Teaching Students to Open Presents plus a FREEBIE for You

 Email

-Remember how excited you would be Christmas morning as a child?
-All those presents under the tree just waiting to be unwrapped.
+Remember how excited you would be on Christmas morning as a child?
+All those presents under the tree are just waiting to be unwrapped.
 Just as excited were the family members who had carefully picked out the perfect present for you.
-They waited anxiously to see your excited response when you would reveal the treasure under all that Christmas paper and ribbon.
+They waited anxiously to see your excited response as you revealed the treasure beneath all that Christmas paper and ribbon.
 Sadly, that often is not what happens in families who have a child with significant autism.
-These kids often do not want to open their presents, and when they do, they either have no reaction or have a negative reaction to what is inside.
+These kids often do not want to open their presents, and when they do, they either show no reaction or react negatively to what is inside.
 Extended families, especially, can be confused or disappointed.
-The more they pressure the child to open the gift and explore what is inside, often makes the situation only worse.
+Pressuring the child to open the gift and explore what is inside often makes the situation only worse.
 So, what can you, a special education teacher, do to help this situation at home?
-After talking it over with your students’ parents, read below to find out how to incorporate a present unwrapping routine in your classroom.
+After talking it over with your students’ parents, read below to learn how to incorporate a present-unwrapping routine in your classroom.

 1. Set a consistent time

-What ever type of class scheduling system you use, make sure there is a clear and consistent time set aside to work on this skill.
-I liked to start in the beginning of December, and even my most affected students made significant progress by Christmas.
+Whatever class scheduling system you use, make sure there is a clear, consistent time set aside to work on this skill.
+I liked to start at the beginning of December, and even my most affected students made significant progress by Christmas.
 However, you may choose to start earlier if you feel your students will need more time.
 This consistency is critical for minimizing anxiety for your students around a routine that may have some historically negative feelings attached.
-In addition to this set time, make sure there will also be time after the present is opened for the student to engage with the item that was wrapped.
+In addition to this set time, make sure there is also time after the present is opened for the student to engage with the wrapped item.
 That may mean playing with a toy, watching a video, or eating a small snack.
-The immediate reinforcement will be very important to learning this skill.
+Immediate reinforcement will be very important for learning this skill.

 2. Use high interest

 When I did this program with my own child, I began by wrapping up his favorite things.
 I found things like books and toys around the house and would wrap them up.
-There is no need to go out and purchase new items, just use things you know your student REALLY loves.
+There is no need to go out and purchase new items; just use things you know your student REALLY loves.
 I also used food, but this may be more difficult at school.
-It is critical in the beginning to only use things you KNOW your student will want to engage with immediately once he or she unwraps the package.
+It is critical at the beginning to use only things you KNOW your student will want to engage with immediately upon unwrapping the package.

 4. Keep it realistic